The term capital stock may refer to company stock share ownership, or to production assets of an economy.

 What is Capital Stock?

-The term Capital appears in quite a few different terms, with different meanings in business finance, investing, budgeting—and the field of Economics.
+The term Capital appears in quite a few different terms, with different meanings in business finance, accounting, investing, budgeting—and the field of Economics.
 However, all of these meanings have in common a reference to substantial resources for producing goods and services.

 Contents

-What Do Economists Mean by Capital Stock ?
+What Do Economists Mean by Capital Stock?

 In economics, the term capital stock is approximately interchangeable with the terms capital goods, real capital, or capital assets.
-By any of these names, capital stock items are already-produced, durable goods or any non-financial asset that works for the production of goods or services.
+By any of these names, capital stock items are already-produced, durable goods or any nonfinancial asset that works for the production of goods or services.

 "Capital" entered English usage in the mid-sixteenth century, from origins in Latin Languages: